 Mankato is a lovely river town only an hour and a half from the center of the Twin Cities Metro.
 Fans of Maud Hart Lovelace’s “Betsy-Tacy” series will enjoy picking out landmarks in the city straight from the pages of the books.
 Those with younger kids will want to add a children’s museum and a city park petting farm onto their must-see list.
 And there’s plenty in the way of natural beauty to explore in Mankato, including a state park meandering along the placid Minnesota River.
 Read on for the best things to do in Mankato, Minnesota with kids – from our very own Family Fun Twin Cities Team!

-Topping the list of my kids’ favorites were the ultimate indoor treehouse, a mock quarry complete with sandbox, crane and conveyor; a farm-to-market setup and a sweet picket-fenced-in play porch just for the youngest visitor.
+Topping the list of my kids’ favorite things to do in Mankato is the Children’s Museum.
+They loved the ultimate indoor treehouse, a mock quarry complete with sandbox, crane and conveyor; a farm-to-market setup and a sweet picket-fenced-in play porch just for the youngest visitor.
 Outdoors you’ll find a natural element playground and a seasonal garden and farmyard.
-Open Tues-Sun, $8/pp.
+Open Tues-Sun, $9/pp.

 I was raised on author Maud Hart Lovelace’s chronicles of best friends growing up in Deep Valley, an idyllic fictional town based on Mankato, Minnesota.
 I followed Betsy and Tacy through childhood, envied their impossibly fun high school years and saw them off to raise families and see the world.
 Then, when I started to raise a family of my own, I handed down my worn copies of the Deep Valley books and brought the kids to see the town that served as setting.
 You, too, can visit the restored homes and town landmarks the author and her besties made famous in Mankato.
 House tours are $5/adults, $2/ages 6-16.
 Saturdays only, 1-4pm, early April through mid-December.